 Are you ready to #LiveOn?

-Simultaneously, the Room Exchange eBoard will open in eLiving for students to use until Noon EST Friday July 31.
-This feature is for students interested in “swapping” their room assignment with another student to live either with a specific person or in a different building.
-The eBoard will reopen from Noon Thursday August 27 until October 31. ***There are some restrictions based on the type of Housing and Food Service (HFS) Contract the student has accepted.
-For example, students have a specific room assignment for a medical accommodation will not be eligible to change rooms.
+This feature is for students interested in “swapping” their room assignment with another student to live either with a specific person or in a different building. ***There are some restrictions based on the type of Housing and Food Service (HFS) Contract the student has accepted.
+For example, students who were assigned to a specific room assignment for a housing medical accommodation will not be eligible to change rooms.

 Behind the Computer